atsid/amd-plugins/README.md

 ## ioc.js
 The IOC plugin allows for Spring-like injection of dependencies.
 The basic idea is that you define each of your JavaScript modules as constructors (like classes), and then use Inversion-of-Control to get instances of them passed to other modules that need them.

-### ioc TODO
-- Right now it only supports constructors that take a map of simple properties.
-We'd like to implement a "ref" mechanism for passing in other beans.
+The plugin supports a simple reference mechanism to reference other beans in bean's configuration parameters.

 ## jsonschema.js
 The jsonschema plugin reads JSON Schema files (http://tools.ietf.org/html/draft-zyp-json-schema-03) and recursively resolves